Robin van der Vleuten

 And I should see "Admin dashboard"

-There has to be a better option and after googling a bit more, I stumbled upon the Symfony cookbook where they explain how authentication can be simulated through tokens.
-This looks very promising and after some trail and error runs of Behat and Mink, I came up with the following code in my FeatureContext;
+There had to be a better option.
+The Symfony cookbook explains how authentication can be simulated through tokens, and after some trial and error with Behat and Mink, I ended up with this code in my FeatureContext:

 php